la-viza/Practice-Stats-Preview-Card-Challenge/README.md

 ### What I learned

 This is my first project that I've built using SASS and CSS-Grid System.
 Since I only worked with CSS-Flexbox and Bootstrap framework before, it was challenging to comletely swicth to knew approach build everything from the scratch.
 Therefore, the code turned out to be not as clean as I wish it to be.
-And, even though, I prefer to use CSS-Flexbox over Grid, I still found the process very rewarding and I'm glad with a final result!
+And, even though, I prefer to use CSS-Flexbox over Grid, I still found the process very rewarding and I'm glad with the final result!